xiph/flac/man/flac.md

 	FILENAME is just shorthand for "\|\|\|\|FILENAME".
 For the format of SPECIFICATION, see the section **picture specification**.

-**\--sector-align**
-:	Align encoding of multiple CD format files on sector boundaries.
-See the
-	HTML documentation for more information.
-This option is DEPRECATED and may not exist in future versions of flac.

 **\--ignore-chunk-sizes**
 :	When encoding to flac, ignore the file size headers in WAV and AIFF
 	files to attempt to work around problems with over-sized or malformed